Are you looking for cool apps that pay you???

 Users receive this bag in the mail, fill it with clothes they think the website could sell, and then send them back.
 ThredUP will then pay you for the items that they can sell and donate the rest.

-LetGo is probably the most user-friendly app when it comes to clearing out your house of useless collectibles and products.
+LetGo is probably the most user-friendly app when it comes to clearing out your stuff.
 Download the app, take a picture, and post your listing.
-You can even find jobs, real estate, and everything else on LetGo.
+You can also find jobs, real estate, and everything else on LetGo.

 Many people turn to Facebook Marketplace to sell items.
 This is a convenient way to sell things locally.
 You may even be able to have buyers come to your home to pick up the items, so you don't have to leave your home to earn money.